The Jedi Code Explained

 There is no death, there is the Force

-While Rey was on Ahch-To, the whispery chanting she heard from a tree that held the ancient Jedi texts was actually a recitation of this Code (although it’s difficult to discern the words).
-That suggests the origin of the Jedi Code reaches quite far back in time.
+While Rey was on Ahch-To (the remote world where the Jedi Order was founded), the whispery chanting she heard from a tree that held the ancient Jedi texts was actually a recitation of this Code (although it’s difficult to discern the words).
+This version is generally regarded as the most canonical form of the Jedi creed; however, another version of the Code gets the same ideas across in fewer words:

 Emotion, yet peace